E-meter: Use in Scientology

-The Church claims that the E-meter can be used to assess the emotion charge of single words, whole sentences, and questions, as well as indicating the general state of the subject when the operator is not speaking.
+The Church claims that the E-meter can be used to assess the emotional charge of single words, whole sentences, and questions, as well as indicating the general state of the subject when the operator is not speaking.
 Few users of the E-meter claim that it does anything to the subject.
-To most, it does no more than suggest to the operator a change of mental, emotional, or parasympathetic nervous state or activity.
+To most, it does no more than suggest to the operator a change of mental, emotional, or autonomic nervous system activity.

 New religious movement scholar Douglas Cowan writes that Scientologists cannot progress along the Bridge to Total Freedom without an E-meter, and that Hubbard even told Scientologists to buy two E-meters, in the event that one of them fails to operate.
 According to anthropologist Roy Rappaport, the E-meter is a ritual object, an object that "stand[s] indexically for something intangible".